-It’s vital to remember that when you use a margin account, you open the door for both major profits or huge losses.
+It’s vital to remember that when you use a margin account, you open the door for both major profits and huge losses.
 This is because it’s possible to lose not only the value of the securities in your cash account, but also the funds you borrowed.

 If you start to show losses that are greater than the limit set by the broker, this can lead to a margin call.
 When this happens, the brokerage platform can force the sale of securities or other assets in your account.
 The firm can also sell your securities or other assets without contacting you.
 You are not entitled to a time extension while in a margin call.

 You will also pay interest on your margin account.
 However, margin interest is only charged for leveraged positions held overnight.